Jeffrey Kenkel, M.D.

 Meet Dr. Kenkel

-Internationally Recognized Plastic Surgeon
+Internationally Recognized Facial Plastic Surgeon in Dallas and Frisco, Texas

 A D Magazine Best Doctor and Texas Monthly Super Doctor, Dr. Kenkel is known for combining new research with refined surgical techniques.
-“Our goal is always optimal safety, comfort, and results,” he says, allowing patients "to look as good as they feel".

-Dr. Kenkel says that the best results come from partnership between him and his patient, so he makes accessibility to his patients a top priority.
-He takes time to understand each patient’s goals and expectations so that he can tailor his recommendations accordingly and answer any questions a patient might have before, during, or after a procedure.
+Dr. Kenkel says that the best results come from a partnership between him and his patients, so he makes accessibility to his patients a top priority.

 He notes that his surgical expertise is only part of achieving the best possible outcomes.
-“There also must be a commitment by the patient to embrace a healthy lifestyle,” he says, “including eating right and being physically active each day.”
+There also must be a commitment by the patient to embrace a healthy lifestyle including skin care, eating right, and being physically active each day.

-Before any procedure, Dr. Kenkel works with each of his patients to create a strategy that will be successful for him or her.
-“I believe that looking one’s best is just one element of true health,” he says.
 Additionally, Dr. Kenkel feels “conservative” and “natural” changes through plastic surgery allow patients to look and feel like they used to rather than an “overdone” or “exaggerated” appearance.

-Research for Results
+Research for Results at UT Southwestern

 Throughout his career, Dr. Kenkel has been involved in research to develop and test new innovations in plastic surgery.
 His current research focus is developing laser- and light-based therapies and determining their interactions with the skin, focusing on the aging process.
+Dr. Kenkel has recently published studies focused on treating pigmentation and energy-based microneedling.

 "New technologies give us more treatment options for our patients,” Dr. Kenkel says.
 “UT Southwestern is on the leading edge of plastic surgery research and innovation, so my patients can count on our knowledge of current trends in plastic surgery and what’s effective and safe – as well as insights into new discoveries."